Students and teachers engage with a variety of technologies in the classroom to enhance the overall learning experience.

 One-to-One Student Device Ratio

 Upper elementary, middle and high school students are provided Chromebooks for use in the classroom and off campus.
-Kindergarten through second grade students use tablets to engage applications that bolster reading, spelling, and math skills.
+Kindergarten through first grade students use Touchscreen Chromebooks to engage applications that bolster reading, spelling, and math skills.